oscarbr/Brainiacs-startup/README.txt

 Requirement ID 2.1.1 In a search a buyer can specify title Requirement ID 2.1.2 In a search a buyer can specify author Requirement ID 2.1.2 In a search a buyer can specify which course the book was used for

+Requirement ID 2.2 A buyer can place a bid for a book out on auction Requirement ID 2.3 A buyer can reserve a book on a set-price auction